 Grant Dixton is senior vice president, general counsel and corporate secretary of The Boeing Company.
+He is a member of the company’s Executive Council.
 As general counsel, Dixton is head of the Boeing Law Department, leading a global team of attorneys and other professionals.
 He is responsible for legal matters across the company and provides advice and counsel to senior leadership.
 Dixton also oversees the company’s Intellectual Property Management organization.
 In his role as corporate secretary, he works closely with Boeing’s Board of Directors and is responsible for governance and disclosure matters.

 Dixton was named general counsel in May 2020 and corporate secretary in October 2016.
 In addition to his corporate secretary role, he most recently served four years as deputy general counsel, where he was responsible for legal matters across the company, advised senior leadership and had management responsibility across the Law Department.